 TIMG’s process involves a number of steps.
 First, paper is received into their secure destruction facilities.
 It is then sorted into different grades and passed through shredding machines to be destroyed.
 This shredded paper is then compressed into bales and sent to a paper mill to be recycled to pulp.
 Following that, the pulp is taken to a paper recycling facility to be made into a variety of everyday items including white copy paper for printers, toilet paper, facial tissues, egg cartons, paper bags and even apple crates.

-This commitment to recycling is worth it.
+This commitment to commercial paper recycling service aurora il is worth it.
 TIMG calculates that for every metric tonne of paper they send for recycling on their clients’ behalf they save:

 - 13 trees

 - 78kL of water

 It’s secure document destruction is made sustainable.
 In the same way that we recycle plastics, glass, cardboard and aluminium without a second thought, TIMG is doing it with documents, files and folders and diverting them from landfill.
 It’s an initiative that significantly reduces the volume of business waste, but TIMG says it’s just the start.
 As the company says on their website: “we’re committed to developing further sustainability programs and are constantly investigating ways to facilitate other responsible practices in our secure day-to-day operations”.